Southwest Rapid Rewards Priority Credit Card Review

 How The Southwest Rapid Rewards Priority Credit Card Fits In The Southwest Rapid Rewards Ecosystem

-This Priority card stands as the premium option among Southwest's three personal credit cards, with benefits that justify its $149 annual fee.
-When examining the Southwest card lineup, the Priority card delivers substantially more value for frequent flyers than its counterparts.
+This Priority card stands as the premium option among Southwest's three personal credit cards, with benefits that can justify its $229 annual fee.
+When examining the Southwest card lineup, the Priority card delivers more value for frequent flyers than its counterparts, but whether or not it's worth the annual fee depends on how much you value a guaranteed preferred seat and a possible extra legroom seat upgrade.

-When comparing the three personal Southwest cards, the Priority offers clear advantages.
-While the Premier ($99 annual fee) and Plus ($69 annual fee) cards provide fewer benefits, they share the same earning structure: 3x points on Southwest purchases, 2x on local transit, and 1x on everything else.
+When comparing the three personal Southwest cards, the Priority offers some advantages.
+While the Premier ($149 annual fee) and Plus ($99 annual fee) cards provide fewer benefits, they share the same earning structure: 3x points on Southwest purchases, 2x on local transit, and 1x on everything else.

-For status chasers, both the Priority and Premier cards offer a pathway to A-List status through spending, with 1,500 Tier Qualifying Points awarded for every $5,000 in purchases.
+For status chasers, both the Priority and Premier cards offer a pathway to A-List status through spending, with 1,500 Tier Qualifying Points awarded for every $5,000 in purchases for the Premier and 2,500 for the Priority.
 This feature is absent on the entry-level Plus card.

 The right Southwest card ultimately depends on your travel patterns.
 Occasional Southwest flyers might find the Plus card sufficient, while those who fly Southwest several times annually will likely extract more value from the Priority card's enhanced benefits, despite its higher annual fee.